cognaclee/Point2Quad/INSTALL.md

      - mayavi (for visualization)
      - PyQt5 (for visualization)

-* Compile the customized Tensorflow operators located in `tf_custom_ops`.
-Open a terminal in this folder, and run:

-          sh compile_op.sh

-     N.B.
-If you installed Tensorflow in a virtual environment, it needs to be activated when running these scripts

 * Compile the C++ extension module for python located in `cpp_wrappers`.
 Open a terminal in this folder, and run: